canonical/spark-client-snap/docs/tutorial/t-spark-streaming.md

   --properties-file properties.conf
 ```

 Now, let's create a minimal Kafka and Zookeeper setup.
 This can be done both easily and quickly using [`zookeeper-k8s`](https://github.com/canonical/zookeeper-k8s-operator) and [`kafka-k8s`](https://charmhub.io/kafka-k8s) charms.
-Single units of these charms running in our model should be enough.
+Although this setup is not highly-available, using single units for both should be enough to understand the underlying concepts.

 ```bash
 # Deploy Zookeper